Aston

 Sustainability

-Sustainable living for better future with metal recycling
+Sustainability living for better future with metal recycling

 Metal recycling decreases the environmental impact of mining by giving an alternative to unrefined ore.
 Mining activities disrupt natural ecosystems and pollute the surrounding air, water, and soil, hence recycling metal is critical to reducing the visual pollution connected with metal mining.